Extortion scams that claim to have hacked your account

 Don’t let them fool you

 This scam is clever.
-The hackers know only two things about you (your email address and a password you used somewhere), but they try to use those to make you think they know more than that.
+The hackers know only one or two things about you (your email address and perhaps a password you used somewhere), but they try to use those to make you think they know more than that.
 It’s easy for hackers to steal an email address and password from somewhere else, but that doesn’t mean they have access to your email, or your webcam, or anything like that.
 Don’t let them trick you into thinking it does.